Regan Gascoigne

-Regan Paul Gascoigne (born 18 February 1996 in Welwyn Garden City) is an English professional dancer, singer and actor.
+Regan Paul Gascoigne (born 18 February 1996) is an English professional dancer, singer and actor.
 He has worked in several performing arts productions and appeared on television shows.
 In 2022, he won the fourteenth series of Dancing on Ice.

 Life and career

 Regan Paul Gascoigne was born on 18 February 1996.
 His parents are professional attacking midfielder footballer Paul and television personality Sheryl Gascoigne, and his half-sister is Bianca Gascoigne.
 Gascoigne has studied at the Hammond Ballet School, musical theatre at Tring Park School for the Performing Arts and The Actors Class London.
 Gascoigne is openly bisexual.
 He talked about his sexuality on Lorraine in 2019.
 He was supported by his father.
-Gascoigne, like his father Paul, suffers from OCD.
+Gascoigne, like his father Paul, has OCD.
 He is of Irish descent through his father.